pabloos/byBit/content/testing/E2E with Jest And Puppeteer. How I do it.md

     expect(result).toBe(testCase.expected)
   })
 ```

 This way you can define all of your tests cases on the table and use the same function on each of them.
-It's more legible, you decouple data and functionality.
+It's more legible, you decouple data and functionality, and it allows you to add more tests cases with ease.